Are You Making the Effects of Menopause Worse?

 2. You’re not following the basic recommendations

 How long did you sleep last night?
 How much water have you been drinking?
-What is your level of stress right now?
+What’s your stress level right now?

-There’s nothing innovative about the general recommendations: eating vegetables, getting plenty of sleep, and having time to relax are just a few.
+There’s nothing complicated about the general recommendations: eating vegetables, getting plenty of sleep, and having time to relax are just a few.
 Following these tips can dramatically reduce the severity of your symptoms.

 Some women feel embarrassed or think that their doctor will simply prescribe hormones.
 The truth is that there are many more options.
 You could choose to increase your intake of certain foods or get more sleep, for example.

 Listen to what your specialist recommends.
 It’s never too late to start leading a more active life and have a healthier diet.
-If you haven’t been exercising so far, start by taking a 30-40 minute walk somewhere near your house.
+If you haven’t been exercising much up to this point, start by taking a 30-40 minute walk somewhere near your house.
 Then you can step it up to a group dance class.